 “The Navy assessed over 50 potential missile replacements for LCS, and in January 2011 selected the Griffin IIB missile as an interim solution based, in part, on it costing half of [NLOS-LS per missile].
 The program now intends to purchase one unit with a total of eight Griffin IIB missiles, to be fielded in 2015, which leave other SUW module equipped ships with a limited ability to counter surface threats.
 However, Navy officials told us that they may reconsider this plan because of funding cuts related to sequestration.
 According to OPNAV, funding for Griffin development and testing has been suspended for the remainder of fiscal year 2013.
 OPNAV and the LCS program office, with LCS Council oversight, plan to investigate using a more cost-effective, government-owned, surface-to-surface missile system that would provide increased capability, including increased range.
 According to Navy program officials, the deployment of the Increment IV [Griffin successor] missile could also be delayed by over a year [i.e. to 2020] because funding reductions have delayed early engineering work and proposal development for the missile contract.”

-June 12/12: Raytheon reveals a winter 2012 test in which 3 Griffin missiles were fired from a sea-based launcher at 3 separate speeding-boat targets more than 2 km / 1.2 miles away.
+June 12/12: Testing.
+Raytheon reveals a winter 2012 test in which 3 Griffin missiles were fired from a sea-based launcher at 3 separate speeding-boat targets more than 2 km / 1.2 miles away.
 The weapons were guided by laser, and scored direct hits on the targets.

-May 29/12: An $8.2 million firm-fixed-price contract modification buys “Griffin stand-off precision guided munitions” and engineering services support.
+May 29/12: Orders.
+An $8.2 million firm-fixed-price contract modification buys “Griffin stand-off precision guided munitions” and engineering services support.
 Work will be performed in Tucson, AZ, with an estimated completion date of Dec 31/12.
 One bid was solicited, with one bid received.
 The U.S. Army Contracting Command at Redstone Arsenal, AL manages this contract.
 (W31P4Q-10-C-0239).

-May 18/12: An $85.5 million firm-fixed-price, cost-plus-fixed-fee contract to buy 22 Griffin all-up-rounds, and 43 telemetry rounds for testing.
+It isn’t all committed at once, and the initial order buys just 22 Griffin all-up-rounds, and 43 telemetry rounds for testing.
 Work will be performed in Tucson, AZ, and will run until July 31/13 (FA8677-12-D-0037).

 Feb 14/12: Army testing Griffin.
 Raytheon announces that the US Army is testing its powered Griffin B as a potential system to provide 360 degree quick-reaction firepower to smaller outposts.
 Raytheon’s Javelin missile can already do this within the Griffin’s firing range, so the Griffin will have to compete on cost, responsiveness, and fire volume: